Some of the best games of the current generation which deserve to be revisited on next-gen platforms.

 2K Marin headed up the sequel allowing players to step into the role of not any Big Daddy but the original Big Daddy.
 It may never have quite reached the heights of its predecessor or successor but it was a solid game that showed the city of Rapture even further in decline.
 BioShock 2 was also the game that introduced multiplayer to the series – a feature once considered, but ultimately scraped from Infinite – as with Mass Effect, the online mode of the game would not likely feature, but the core single player can and should be.

 Infinite though flawed, offered an attempt at a profound story which was hampered by a story which was needlessly complicated and combat which was poorly executed.
-Still, the game remain one of the best games of the year and indeed, this generation which is why it and its forebears deserve to be brought to new consoles.
+Still, the game remains one of the best games of the year and indeed, this generation which is why it and its forebears deserve to be brought to new consoles.

 Developer: Volition Publisher: THQ/Deep Silver